Novum Instrumentum omne: Second edition

 Erasmus described it as "a new work": it used the more familiar term Testamentum instead of Instrumentum.
 (A testamentum is an agreement without a written record.)

 For this edition, Erasmus re-worked his initial revision of Vulgate recension of earlier Latin translations into a new, more elegant translation.
 The Latin text frequently provided alternative phrasing to the Vulgate's.
 About 40% of the Latin words were changed in some way, frequently for better grammar.
-This new Latin translation had a good reception.
+This new Latin translation had a good reception, and "minor editions" of the 1519 version were printed in Basel by other publishers with just the Latin without the Greek or Annotations in 1520 and subsequent years: Erasmus wrote new simpler evangelical prefaces for these "low profile" editions.

 In the second edition Erasmus also used Minuscule 3 (Codex Corsendoucensis, or Vindobonensis Suppl.
 Gr.
 52, entire NT except Revelation; 12th century) and an unidentified Gospel codex.
 The Greek text was changed in about 400 places, with most—though not all—of the typographical errors corrected.
 Some new erroneous readings were added to the text.

 The Aldine press had in 1518 produced its own version of the first edition, with its own corrections from unknown Greek manuscripts in Venice.
 These changes were also considered by Erasmus.

 The second edition became the basis for Luther's German translation.

 After this edition, Erasmus was involved in many polemics and controversies.
 Particularly objectionable were the objections from the universities of Cambridge and Oxford, such as over the Comma Johanneum.